davidjtferguson/silly-sam/map-editing/object-instructions.md

 	static - bool: if true, object will never move.
 If false will be a 'dynamic' object and move.

 	texturePath - string: a filepath to the texture to be used for the explodingPlatform.
 Will always fade towards the same hue of red.

+	collisionSfxFolder - string: The name of the folder to pick a sfx from when the explodingPlatform collides with another object.